coreos/docs/cluster-management/setup/cluster-architectures/index.md

 ### Configuration for etcd Role

 Since we're only using a single etcd node, there is no need to include a discovery token.
 There isn't any high availability for etcd in this configuration, but that's assumed to be OK for development and testing.
-Boot this machine first so you can configure the rest with it's IP address.
+Boot this machine first so you can configure the rest with its IP address.

 Here's the cloud-config for the etcd machine: